-Blac Chyna Weight Loss Secrets Revealed After Kardashian Baby
+Blac Chyna Weight-Loss Secrets Revealed After Kardashian Baby

 Kim Kardashian, Kylie Jenner Feud Heats Up On Snapchat, Are They Really Mad?

 It was recently reported that Rob Kardashian had moved back into Blac Chyna’s home in a gated community in San Fernando Valley.

-Although this may be good news for the celebrity couple, but apparently their neighbors are not thrilled.
+Although this may be good news for the celebrity couple, apparently their neighbors are not thrilled.

 Reports by the Inquisitr confirmed that Kardashian and Chyna’s neighbors flagged down the police earlier this week to voice their concerns about the “riffraff” Hollywood couple.